m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/custom-errors#wrapping-exceptions)

-It's a technique in which particular errors are wrapped into a more absctract one:
+It's a technique in which particular errors are wrapped into a more abstract one:

 ```js
 class WrappingError extends Error {